 - 7-8 whole peppercorns

-- Pack the slices in a clean glass jar.
+- Pack the radish slices in a clean glass jar.
+Set aside.

-- In a non-reactive pan, heat red wine vinegar, water, salt, honey, red pepper flakes, whole peppercorns, and whole garlic on medium heat.
+- In a measuring cup, combine red wine vinegar, sugar, salt, red pepper flakes, peppercorns, garlic cloves, and warm water.

 - Stir to dissolve the sugar and salt.